FoxxMD/agora/README.md

   * Running *nix run `./sbt`
   * Running windows you need to start SBT from the location you installed it earlier.
 If you used the default directory this should work `java -Dsbt.log.noformat=true -Djline.terminal=jline.UnsupportedTerminal -Xmx512M -XX:MaxPermSize=256M -Xdebug -Xrunjdwp:transport=dt_socket,server=y,suspend=n,address=5005 -jar "C:\Program Files (x86)\sbt\bin\sbt-launch.jar" `
 2. Run `container:start` to start the Jetty container -- this is the back-end server.
 Once this is started you can access the API service.
-3. Run `grunt server:dev` to start the front-end server.
-This serves up the client-side app and proxies to the API service.

 To stop Jetty use `container:stop` or kill the SBT process.
 PROTIP: You can simple stop/start the jetty container when you want to recompile.